 The Chinook Salmon spawner escapement for the Scott River upstream of the counting facility was derived from a direct count of all Chinook Salmon observed at the counting facility (upstream minus downstream observations).
-The Cormack-Jolly-Seber (CJS) model was used to estimate abundance in reaches 1 through 6.
-To estimate total escapement in the Scott River, the number of Chinook Salmon carcasses derived from the Cormack-Jolly-Seber (CJS) model were estimated (utilizing data from reach 1 through reach 6 only) and added to the count of all Chinook Salmon observed passing through the video counting facility.
+To estimate adult escapement in the Scott River downstream of the counting station, the number of Chinook redds were multiplied by two (utilizing data from Reach 1 through Reach 6 only).
+The grilse component below the counting facility was estimated using the following equation: total run=adults/(1-%grilse).
+To estimate total Chinook escapement, the number of Chinook estimated downstream of the counting facility was summed with the estimate from upstream of the counting station.

 The Coho Salmon spawner escapement for the area of the Scott River upstream of the counting facility was also derived from a direct count of all Coho Salmon observed at the counting facility.
-Spawning ground surveys were conducted through January 20, 2021, in the main stem and tributaries (Tompkins Creek, Kelsey Creek, and Canyon Creek) below the counting facility.
-To estimate total adult Coho Salmon escapement in the Scott River, the number of observed Coho Salmon redds downstream of the counting station (zero in 2020) were multiplied by two in order to estimate the number of adult Coho Salmon (assuming two unique individuals participated in the construction of each redd) and were added to the count of all Coho Salmon observed passing through the SRFCF.
+Spawning ground surveys were conducted through December 13, 2021 in the main stem and tributaries (Tompkins Creek, Kelsey Creek, and Canyon Creek) below the counting facility.
+To estimate total adult Coho Salmon escapement in the Scott River, the number of observed Coho Salmon redds downstream of the counting station (zero in 2021) were multiplied by two in order to estimate the number of adult Coho Salmon (assuming two unique individuals participated in the construction of each redd) and were added to the count of all Coho Salmon observed passing through the SRFCF.
 The grilse component below the counting facility was estimated using the following equation: total run=adults/(1-%grilse).
-Zero Coho Salmon redds were identified downstream of the counting station during 2020.
+Zero Coho Salmon redds were identified downstream of the counting station during 2021.
 Therefore, no Coho Salmon were estimated downstream of the counting station.